RickyNJ/NetPretender/README.md

-# 🧪 Network Device Mocking over SSH
+# 🧪 NetPretender - Network Device Mocking over SSH

 This project runs a Java-based mock network device inside a Docker container that you can SSH into.
 The behavior is controlled via a YAML configuration file.

 ## 🚀 Getting Started

+First clone this repository.<br>
+Build the java application using maven, jdk17.
 To start the SSH-enabled container:

-    docker-compose up -d
+    docker build path/to/dockerfile -t netpretender
+    docker run --name netpretendercontainer -p <DESIRED_PORT>:<DESIRED_PORT>

-You can then SSH into it via:
+You can then SSH into it with password "secret" via:

     ssh cliuser@localhost -p 22